vseplyarskiy/Roulette/adding_mutation_rate/README.md

   python add_scaled_rates.py --vcf_dir Roulette_vcf_dir --input_filename input_filename --output_header output_header --background_sites output_header_binned.tsv --polymorphic_count number_of_mutations_in_background_sites
 ```
 Please count up the number of observed mutations in the background sites, and pass as an argument to --polymorphic_count.

-## Whole Genome as Background Sites

-This script is currently in progress.